 In addition to leading to further study in English Literature, this course is a valuable preparation for study in a range of subjects: Humanities, Foreign Languages and any essay based subject.
-Some furt burses may value or require a good pass in English Literature.
+Some further education courses may value or require a good pass in English Literature.